 The Transborder Education Experience (ED 450, 2 units) is a unique class created specifically for teacher candidates in the Dual Language and English Learner department and designed to explore education and border issues through a social justice lens.

-The 4-day class takes place in and around Tijuana and Tecate, Mexico.
-It is designed to begin the credential program with an intensive, immersive experience focusing on education and immigration issues faced on both sides of the border.
-One purpose is to help students reflect on their personal experiences and how those directly impact both teaching and learning in the K-12 classroom.
-The intent is to open avenues for critical thinking around the needs and experiences of teacher candidates and their future students.
-Additionally, the Transborder Education Experience serves as a gateway to creating global citizens through cross-border connections.
+The four-day class takes place across the border, in and around Tijuana and Tecate.
+It is designed to start the credential program with an intensive experience around both education and immigration issues faced on both sides of the border.
+One purpose is to help students reflect on their own personal experiences and how those will impact both teaching and learning in the classroom.
+It also opens avenues for critical thinking around the needs and experience of future students.
+This class also serves as a gateway for understanding how to create global citizens through cross-border connections.
 Participants meet with Mexican teachers and administrators, prepare and implement literacy based CalTPA aligned lessons, as well as discuss immigration and deportation and how those affect their classrooms.
 This class allows teacher candidates to build bonds with other students in their cohort at the beginning of the credential program in order to provide a strong network of support.

 Do I need to be bilingual?